beejjorgensen/bgpython/src/bgpython_chapter_04_toolintro.md

 > If you want to save and exit, hit `ESC` then type `ZZ` in caps.
 I'm
 > not going to talk about Vim any longer and will stick to VS Code._

-In any case, one you get your editor of choice launched, you should be faced with a largely-blank window and a cursor.
+In any case, once you get your editor of choice launched, you should be faced with a largely blank window and a cursor.

 This is your canvas!
 This is where the magic happens!